-How Minoxidil actually does what it does is still being studied.
-There is no clear cut answer to the question of how it helps to regrow hair.
-It seems that Minoxidil manages to stimulate shrunken hair follicles, but not completely bring old ones back the dead.
-For this reason, Rogaine is not meant for all types of hair loss.
+How Minoxidil actually does what it does is still undergoing clinical studies.
+There is no clear cut answer to how it helps hair regrow.
+It seems that Minoxidil manages to stimulate shrunken hair follicles and extend the growth phase of hair.
+However, it does not completely bring old ones back from the dead.
+For this reason, you cannot use Rogaine for all types of hair loss.

-For loss of hair around the crown, it could do a lot of good.
+For those with hereditary hair loss around the crown, or for those with thinning hair, it could do a lot of good.
 Rogaine is not recommended for men with a receding hairline.
 That is not what this product is meant for.
-Applied every day, twice a day, for several months, this medication can help hair become thicker.
+Applied every day, twice a day, for several months, this hair loss treatment can help hair become thicker.
 But, like I said, it cannot exactly bring your hair back from the dead.
 It could take several months before you see some results.
 Be patient.

-The two products which Rogaine is currently offering for men are A) unscented foam and B) extra strength (aka liquid) Rogaine.
+The two products which Rogaine is currently offering for men are A) unscented Rogaine foam and B) extra strength (aka liquid) Rogaine.
 Both of these are in essence 5% Minoxidil, but with different inactive ingredients.
-Women only have the option of the liquid version, and it is very important that each gender use their appropriate method, since the ingredients are somewhat different.
+Women’s Rogaine only has the option of the liquid version, and it is very important that each gender use their appropriate method, since the ingredients are somewhat different.

 When you go to pick it up, there will probably be one application method which will sound more appealing to you.
 Go with your gut, and if you find that you are not fond of that method, switch to the other.

-As previously mentioned, Rogaine for men is a medication that is meant to be applied twice a day, every day.
+As previously mentioned, Rogaine for men is a medication that men should apply twice a day, every day.
 And, as also previously mentioned, it takes patience.
 You don’t lose your hair overnight, and you don’t help it become thicker overnight, either.

 This is a long-term solution, but it takes a long-term commitment.
 If you don’t think you are up for it, Rogaine may not be for you.
 There are other methods or hair-revitalization, after all.
 More about those later.
 Right now, let’s talk about the possible side-effects of Minoxidil.